-The scheme may enter into derivative transactions in line with the guidelines prescribed by SEBI from time to time.
+The schemes may enter into derivative transactions in line with the guidelines prescribed by SEBI from time to time.
 The exposure limit per scrip/instrument shall be to the extent permitted by the SEBI Regulation for the time being in force.
 These limits will be reviewed by the AMC from time to time.
-Trading in derivatives by the scheme shall be restricted to hedging and portfolio balancing purposes.